ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 - #define NLM1M2M3M4L94 -> a 144 LED single language clock with 4 extra LEDs for the minutes and a slightly different design

 - #define FOURLANGUAGECLOCK-> a 4-language clock with 625 LEDs in a 25 x 25 grid.<br>
 [Build instruction of 4-language word clock with SK6812 LEDs in UK, NL, DE, FR with Nano Every.](https://github.com/ednieuw/FourLanguageClock).

 In the libraries.zip are the libraries to compile the software.
 Unpack them in you libraries folder.<br>
 Download the program folder and compile for Arduino Nano ESP32<br>

+An alternative id to compile the ArduinoOTA sketch that can be found in the Examples of the Arduino IDE. <br>
+Upload it in the Nano ESP32 and note the IP-addres that is printed in the Serial monitor of the Arduino IDE.
+Type this IP-address URL in a browser and enter admin/admin as user and password<br>
+Then upload the .bin file

 # How to compile:
 At the moment of writing the Espressif ESP32 board core V3.0.7 with the Arduino Nano ESP32 selected does compile to a working program.